Sintra: Prehistory to Moorish era

 It was during the Moorish occupation of Sintra (Xintara) that Greco-Latin writers wrote of the explicit occupation of the area of the town centre.
 A description by the geographer Al-Bacr, described Sintra as "one of the towns that [are] dependent on Lisbon in Al-Andalus, in proximity to the sea", characterizing it as "permanently submersed in a fog that never dissipates".

 During the Reconquista (around the 9th century), its principal centre and castle were isolated by Christian armies.
 Following the fall of the Caliphate of Córdoba, the King of León, Alfonso VI received in the spring of 1093, the cities of Santarém, Lisbon and the Castle of Sintra.
 This followed a period of internal instability within the Muslim taifas of the peninsula, and in particular the decision by the ruler of Taifa of Badajoz, Umar ibn Muhammad al-Mutawakkil who, after hesitating from 1090 to 1091, placed his territory under the suzerainty of Alfonso VI when faced with the threat of the Almoravids.
 Afonso took the cities and the castle of Sintra between 30 April and 8 May 1093, but shortly after their transfer Sintra and Lisbon were conquered by the Almoravids.
-Santarém was saved by Henry, who Alfonso had nominated Count of Portugal in 1096, to replace Raymond of Burgundy.
+Santarém was saved by Henry, whom Alfonso had nominated Count of Portugal in 1096, to replace Raymond of Burgundy.